 While both of these remain in the “concentrate” category, they are typically enjoyed in a different way.
 While most cannabis concentrates you’ll find on the market today require a dab rig, hash is typically smoked out of a pipe or in a joint, like flower.

-While hash remained the king of concentrates for many years, the new solvent based extracts are getting all the love now.
+While hash remained the king of concentrates for many years, the new solvent-based extracts are getting all the love now.
 Dabbing is now an extremely common method of consumption, so hash has taken a back seat.
-Rosin is a new for of solventless extraction that is a both easier and cheaper to produce than hash.
+Rosin is a new form of solventless extraction that is both easier and cheaper to produce than hash.

 I know, “live resin”, “rosin”, “live rosin”; how are these all so different yet they sound so similar?